- Our School

 Penny Southcott (known as Dr Gibson) - Safeguarding Governor

 Dr Penny (Penelope) Gibson qualified at St George’s Hospital Medical School, London in 1978 and has worked in Surrey as an NHS Consultant Community Paediatrician, full time 1992 – 2015 and now part-time.
 In her clinics at Royal Surrey County Hospital and in the community she saw children and young people with developmental problems, physical disabilities, learning disabilities, and behavioural difficulties.
 She has extensive experience of working with Social Care and Education for local children, including those with disabilities, special educational needs or safeguarding concerns.
 Penny was the “School doctor” for Pond Meadow school for many years, seeing children and parents in the school, and working with teaching and therapy staff.

 Penny has extensive experience of leading and managing health service teams through times of change, with limited resources, and encouraging work across professional boundaries.

 Penny is a member of the Pond Meadow Health and Care subcommittee.
 She remains passionate about working together with parents and professionals to achieve the best outcomes for children.

 Christopher Digby-Bell - Property Governor

-CDB is a retired solicitor and businessman and a highly experienced governor, having been a governor of a special school in London and a governor of Chelsea & Westminster Hospital.
-During his legal career he represented the rich and famous and stars like The Beatles and Muhammad Ali and was the managing partner of two global law firms.
-In business he created a billion pound financial services firm.
-Throughout his career he has championed the cause of the disabled and has won awards from UNICEF and others for his work with special educational needs children.
-He runs the William's Way Project, named after his youngest son William who has special needs and believes that Mickey Mouse is real
+Christopher is a retired solicitor and businessman and a highly experienced governor, having been a governor of a special school in London and a current trustee of Chelsea & Westminster Hospital.
+During his legal career he represented well known figures including The Beatles and Muhammad Ali and was the managing partner of two global law firms.
+In business he created a world leadinng financial services firm.
+Throughout his career he has championed the cause of those with disabilities and has won awards from UNICEF for his work with special educational needs children.
+Christopher runs the William's Way Project, named after his youngest son William who has special needs and believes that Mickey Mouse is real.

 Hugh Sturges - HR Governor